The term “enterprise” is often thrown around in the SEO space.

 |The product suite includes more broad digital marketing tools such as PPC analysis|

-One thing I like about Serpstat: It’s the only full suite SEO tool that includes an AI writing assistant.
+One thing I like about Serpstat: It’s the only full suite SEO tool with an AI writing assistant.
 The content analysis suite has over 10 tools for writers, content marketers, copywriters, and other marketing professionals.
+Serpstat is truly a scalable SEO tool that would benefit most enterprise companies.

 G2 review: 4.6/5